HiStructClient/histruct-docs/docs/en/cad/getting-started-roofs/index.md

 ### 1. I create a project with or without a map

 I'm processing a new request.
 The first thing I want to do is start a new project.
-A project is a place that can contain one or more compoponents - 3D models, i.e. configurations, variants or parts.
+A project is a place that can contain one or more components - 3D models, i.e. configurations, variants or parts.
 The project page has two views.
 The default view is a simple listing of established projects with components.
-If I want to store also the location of the project, I can use the map view of the projects where I can also specify the location from the map.
+If I also want to store a location for a project, I can use the map view of the projects, where I can also specify a location from the map.

 ### 2. Modeling roof surfaces

-We usually start by **selecting the type of roofing, flashings and eaves system** (these can be changed later) from the libraries.
-This is followed by creating a roof model from the individual roof planes, or more advanced modelling methods.
-The appropriate modelling method depends on what supporting documents are available for a given enquiry.
-The better the foundation, the less work the modelling will take.
+We usually start by **selecting the type of roofing, flashings and gutter system** (these can be changed later) from the libraries.
+This is followed by creating a roof model from the individual roof planes, possibly using more advanced modelling methods.
+The appropriate modelling method depends on the available documents for a particular enquiry.
+The better the quality of the documentation, the more efficiently the modelling process can be carried out.

 #### **I only have a few sketches with dimensions 😊**

-If I don't have a digital substrate available, I have to specify the roof planes.
-To make it easier to enter, I have a few options.
-If the roof plane shape is simple, I can [model](modellingRoofs.md) by inserting roof planes of predefined shapes, or seem the general roof plane shape in the modelling space.
-The general input mode uses tracing and other familiar input tools as in other CAD programs.
-If the slope is known, the roof planes can be rotated in space and pushed together in space as they actually form the roof.
-If the roof can be assembled in space with sufficient accuracy, the [flashing and gutter generator](roofFlashingGenerator.md) can be used.
+If the roof shape is simple, I can [model it](modellingRoofs.md) by inserting roof surfaces with predefined shapes or create a generic roof surface shape in the modelling space.
+The general input mode uses tracing and other familiar input tools, similar to other CAD programs.
+If the slope is known, the roof planes can be rotated and moved in space to match the actual roof shape.
+If the roof can be built in space with sufficient accuracy, the [flashing and gutter generator](roofFlashingGenerator.md) can be used.

 #### **I have a vector drawing of the roof plan 😊😊**

 If I have a vector drawing, it will be easier to model.
-You can [import *.dxf](importDxf.md) into HiStruct, or [convert vector *.pdf to *.dxf](convertPdfToDxf.md) and [import that into HiStruct](importDxf.md).
-The imported *.dxf can be snapped to, and specifying individual roof surfaces is then done by clipping the floor plan with the addition of a slope for each roof surface.
-The advantage is the accuracy and ease of making the 3D model.
-Almost always the [flashing and gutter generator](roofFlashingGenerator.md) can be used.
+It is possible to import [files in *.dxf format](importDxf.md) into HiStruct, or convert vector[ *.pdf to *.dxf](convertPdfToDxf.md) to [import into HiStruct](importDxf.md).
+The imported *.dxf allows for easy snapping and entering of individual roof surfaces is done by clicking through the floor plan with the option of adding a slope for each roof surface.
+The advantage is the accuracy and ease of making a 3D model.
+Almost always the [flashing and eaves generator](roofFlashingGenerator.md) can be used.

 #### **I have a 3D model from a digital orientation 😊😊😊**